 Youth in Europe ready to “Take the lead for Nature”

-An increasing number of young people (aged 13-17) involved in Junior Ranger programmes turn youth (18+) and are keen, motivated and passionate about their Protected Areas (PAs) and want to stay involved.
-“We want to be heard” was the clear message from youth to PA managers at the EUROPARC Youth Conference 2013.
-Through contacts with PAs, Rangers and youth, the need for an innovative programme to involve youth in PAs became evident.
+An increasing number of young people (aged 13-17) involved in Junior Ranger programmes turn youth (18+) and are keen, motivated and passionate about their Protected Areas and want to stay involved.
+“We want to be heard” was the clear message from youth to Protected Areas managers at the EUROPARC Youth Conference 2013.
+Through contacts with Protected Areas, Rangers and youth, the need for an innovative programme to involve youth in Protected Areas became evident.
+This is how the Youth+ Programme was born!

-Such programme should offer youth the opportunity to:
+The programme should offer young people the opportunity to:

 - Keep learning about nature conservation in Europe

 - Develop leadership skills and play an active role in supporting the work of the PA in the JR programme

-- Develop advocacy skills and contribute youth perspective to governance and management of PAs
+- Develop advocacy skills and contribute youth perspective to governance and management of Protected Areas

-- Develop communication skills to speak on behalf of the PA
+- Develop communication skills to speak on behalf of the Protected

-- Network internationally with peers from PAs across Europe
+- Network internationally with peers from Protected Areas across Europe